 When you delete a clip, you can close the gap it leaves behind at the same time.
 This is called a ripple delete.

 When you delete space between clips in a Timeline, all clips in all unlocked tracks shift according to the duration of the gap.
-To prevent a track from shifting during a ripple delete (or any insert or extract edit), lock the track.
-Alternatively, turn off Sync Lock on those tracks that you don't want to shift.
+To prevent a track from shifting during a ripple delete (or any insert or extract edit), lock the track or select the Shift clips that overlap trim point during ripple trimming check box in the Preferences dialog box (Edit > Preferences > Trim).
+The overlapping track items shift during a ripple delete..
+You can also turn off Sync Lock on those tracks that you don't want to shift.

 Right-click (Windows) or Ctrl-click (Mac OS) the gap between two clips, and choose Ripple Delete.